 Who we share your personal information with

 We may share the personal information we hold about you across the True Potential Group and with companies that are affiliated with the True Potential Group, including our investors, to enable us to better understand your needs and run your accounts in the efficient way that you expect.

 For the purposes set out above, we may share your information with selected third parties including:

 - our partners, suppliers and sub-contractors such as:

-- Companies within the True Potential Group who offer advice, platform or technology services
+- Companies within the True Potential Group who offer advice;

-- SEI Group who provide investment trading services
+- Companies who provide investment trading and/or custody services;

 - Companies who provide payment/transaction services;